Code-Institute-Submissions/2nd-milestone-project-1/README.md

 This repository is my 2nd milestone project of Code Institute’s software engineering program.

-## Project purpose: Presentation of interactive data
+## Project purpose: presentation of interactive data

-The project purpose is to build an interactive front-end site.
+The project purpose (definition of Code Institute) is to build an interactive front-end site.
 The site should respond to the users' actions, allowing users to actively engage with data, alter the way the site displays the information to achieve their preferred goals.

-## Value provided:
+## Project should provide following value:

 - Users are able to interact with the site in their particular way, to achieve their personal goals and derive answers to their specific questions.
 - The site owner advances their own goals by providing this functionality, potentially by being a regular user themselves.